Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey

 \section{Abstract}

-Our behavior —the way we talk, walk, or think— is unique and can be used as a biometric trait.
-It also correlates with sensitive attributes like emotions.
-Hence, techniques to protect individuals’ privacy against unwanted inferences are required.
-To consolidate knowledge in this area, we systematically reviewed applicable anonymization techniques.
+Our behavior —the way we talk, walk, act or think— is unique and can be used as a biometric trait.
+It also correlates with sensitive attributes like emotions and health conditions.
+Hence, techniques to protect individuals’ privacy against unwanted inferences are required, if such data is planned to be processed.
+To consolidate knowledge in this area, we systematically review applicable anonymization techniques.
 We taxonomize and compare existing solutions regarding privacy goals, conceptual operation, advantages, and limitations.
-Our analysis shows that some behavioral traits (e.g., voice) have received much attention, while others (e.g., eye-gaze, brainwaves) are mostly neglected.
+We review anonymization techniques for the behavioral biometric traits of voice, gait, hand motions, eye-gaze, heartbeat (ECG), and brain activity (EEG).
+Our analysis shows that some behavioral traits (e.g., voice) have received much attention, while others (e.g., eye-gaze, brain activity) are mostly neglected.
 We also find that the evaluation methodology of behavioral anonymization techniques can be further improved.